Northern colletes

-The northern colletes (Colletes floralis) is a species of bee within the genus Colletes.
+The northern colletes (Colletes floralis) is a species of bee the family Colletidae.
 Northern colletes are solitary bees, though females may nest in what are termed aggregations – sites where the bees nest close together, but do not form colonies as social bees do.
 They nest underground in soft (often sandy) soil, digging burrows up to 20 times their body length.
 It is often to be found nesting in coastal sand dunes and, on Hebridean islands, machair (coastal grassland).

 Appearance

 The bees are medium-sized (with a head-to-body length of around 8–15 mm) and slender.
 They have a black abdomen, with narrow white bands on each segment.
 Tawny hairs cover the top of the thorax, with somewhat paler hairs on the face.
 They are very similar to other species within the genus Colletes and, if more than one of these species shares the same habitat, microscopic examination can be necessary to distinguish between them.
 Females are slightly larger than the males, possessing slightly longer abdomens, which are also darker and glossier.